 Unless you get out of that slide world where I'm just building PowerPoint after PowerPoint, it's going to be really difficult for you to get to that point.

-One of my favourite books in the world is a book called Think and Grow Rich, written by a guy named Napoleon Hill during the Great Depression.
+One of my favorite books in the world is a book called Think and Grow Rich, written by a guy named Napoleon Hill during the Great Depression.
 The whole goal of it was to actually inspire people to kind of get back in the market and showcase that America is still strong, even in this terrible time in reality.

 A gentleman named Andrew Carnegie paid this gentleman Napoleon Hill to actually write a book on what makes a leader great.
 He went out and interviewed 10,000 people, Edison, Charles Schwab, JD Rockefeller, all to understand and build this profile of the best leader, and within this, he has this concept of the mind group.